 Each year a participant may contribute up to 97% of pretax annual compensation, but not less than \$10 per pay period up to an annual maximum amount as codified by the Internal Revenue Service (IRS).
 Participants direct the investment of their contributions into various investment options offered by the SRSP.
-The Board makes a matching contribution in an amount equal to 100% of the first 3% of base compensation that each participant contributes to the SRSP.
+The Board makes a matching contribution in an amount equal to 100% of the first 3% of the participant's compensation for the applicable payroll period to the SRSP.
+The matching contribution is allocated to the participants' accounts and is participant-directed.
+The employer may suspend, reduce or eliminate future employer contributions and may rescind such action at any time.
 The SRSP was amended in 2013 to authorize employer discretionary contributions to qualifying participants.
-There was \$29 thousand of discretionary contributions in 2019.
+There was \$29 thousand of discretionary contributions in 2020.

 Employer contributions must be made no later than the last day of the Plan year for which the contribution is made.
-The employer may suspend, reduce or eliminate future employer contributions and may rescind such action at any time.
-The matching contribution is allocated to the participants' accounts and is participant directed.
 Although it has not expressed any intent to do so, the Board may change the amount of or discontinue the matching or employer discretionary contribution at any time.